Medical Negligence in

 Medical Standard of Care

-Mr. da Costa has a wide breadth of experience in post-operative medical negligence cases and is able to discern when healthcare providers fall short in their medical duty of care during the post-operative period.
+Mr. da Costa has a wide breadth of experience in post-operative medical negligence cases and can discern when healthcare providers fall short in their medical duty of care during the post-operative period.
 You owe it to yourself to consult with a highly skilled and experienced attorney to understand whether you can obtain financial compensation for injuries that result from negligent post-operative care.

 The Dangers of Post-Operative Negligence